akostrik/stage_telegram_python/README.md

 ## Acquired competences
 A lot of completely new experience was acquired, like:
-- the conception of a whole application with several servers, several API, several external services
+- the conception of a whole application with several servers, several API, several external services;
-- programming languages (python, node.js)
+- programming languages (python, node.js);
-- frameworks (Vue, express, ...)
+- frameworks (Vue, express, ...).

 ## Acknowledgements
 This project wouldn't have been possible without the guidance of the faculty at Sorbonne University, the feedback from early users and the continuous support from the associations.